Why doesn’t YouTube watch time reach 4,000 hours? 2026 Practical Guide

 - Average viewing increased to 4.8 minutes

-- Total viewing minutes increased by approximately 62%
+- Total watch minutes increased by approximately 62%

 - Successfully exceeded 4000 hours